 Text Attributes: Modify text attributes such as bold, italic, and underline.

-A sample configuration file is available at examples/config.yaml to help you get started with customizing the UI.
+A sample configuration file is available at example/config.yaml to help you get started.

 Log Query